evolute-pt/dbtransfer/README.md

 You have to create a properties file, like the ones in the examples.

+## What needs to be done.. right away!
+Fix the ant compile, and enable Maven on the project.
+Feel free to help out!

 ## Sponsors
 This project had the invaluable help of a tool, DBVisualizer, which help us test everything and connect to any database.
 DBVisualizer uses JDBC, the same framework as DBTransfer, so it helps a lot validating database metadata and testing database connections to use in the properties file.